 For some, it is ‘table-free sites‘, for others it is ‘using valid code‘.
 However, web standards are much broader than that.
 A site built to web standards should adhere to standards (HTML, XHTML, XML, CSS, XSLT, DOM, MathML, SVG etc) and pursue best practices (valid code, accessible code, semantically correct code, user-friendly URLs etc).
 In other words, a site built to web standards should ideally be lean, clean, CSS-based, accessible, usable and search engine friendly.
+About the checklist This is not an uber-checklist.
 The Ultimate Website Launch Checklist.
 We launched the original website launch checklist back in 2009 and, as is rapidly becoming tradition, have revisited it to check it's still relevant, valuable and useful.

 So, take a look and make sure you're ready to launch in style.
 Website Check List (David Skyrme Associates) This website check list is a high-level check list of activities to include in your project plan.